jwnwilson/authorizer/README.md

 ### Set param store values

-In order to create our DB we need to set some params in aws.
+In order to create our DB we need to set some params in aws, this has to be done manually in the AWS console.

 data "aws_ssm_parameter" "access_token" {
   name = "/authorizer/${var.environment}/access_token"